-Some of the important features about Smart HTTPS addon are listed below.
-This is followed by an overview about this addon.
-This summary contains few words about the addon, its function and features.
+Some of the important features of the Smart HTTPS addon are listed below.
+This is followed by an overview of this addon.
+This summary contains few words about the addon, its function, and its features.
 Next is FAQ, this section is useful to get information about how this addon works in your browser.
-If you couldn’t find a specific answer, please fill the bug report form in this page or the contact form in the homepage to let us know about your question.
+If you couldn't find a specific answer, please fill the bug report form on this page or the contact form on the homepage to let us know about your question.
 Following the FAQ, is the bug report form.
 It is designed to collect user feedbacks and bugs about this addon.
 Users can suggest improvements or feature requests through this form too.
-Next section is for submitting comments about this addon which uses facebook comments plugin.
+The next section is for submitting comments about this addon which uses the Facebook comments plugin.
 The last section is dedicated to reports submitted through the GitHub website.
-We hope the information provided in this page, could help you get all the basics you need about this addon and enable you to have a better experience with Smart HTTPS.
+We hope the information provided on this page, could help you get all the basics you need about this addon and enable you to have a better experience with Smart HTTPS.

 4 Reasons to Use Smart HTTPS

 Seamlessly changes all HTTP addresses (protocols) to the secure HTTPS, and if an error occurs, it reverts back to HTTP address.

 All websites (addresses) that do not support HTTPS, are saved to memory; you can add and remove them in the options page.

 Toolbar button icon serves as the ON-OFF switch to turn the extension ON or OFF.

 Available for all browsers (Firefox, Chrome and Opera) and platforms (Windows, Linux and Mac).

 This video gives you an idea of how the extension works in your browser.